leejoramo/UUCGV/UUCGV ByLaws.md

 4. **Care Team:**

-	1. Shall report to the COM
+	1. Shall report to the Minister.
-	2. Shall be led by a designated member of COM
+	2. Shall be led by voting member of the Church, chosen by the Board and the Minister.
+	3. If there is no Minister, the Board will select the Leader, and the Care Team shall report to the Board.
 	3. Develop and provide a system to meet the needs of members and friends.

-	> Lee: Comment: Not sure about the relationship with COM.
-Maybe reports to Minister or Board?

 5. **Worship Team:**

 	1. Reports to TLC
 	2. Shall be led by a designated member of the TLC Leadership
 	3. Shall be responsible for assisting the minister in planning and conducting the regular worship services of the church.
 	4. In the absence of a Minister, the Worship Team shall be responsible for worship services.